Ayush900/flask-deployment-of-model/README.md

 The model.py file consist the code for the approach to train the model which would be used to make predictions .
 We have used the CNN model for the training of our model , as the data which is to be used to train the model eventually are images , for which the CNN is best suited.

+The rest of the files contribute to the flask structure for the deployment of our model .

+### Brief Explsination of Approach

+For the deployment of our model we have prefered the pythons framework flask .
+Having finished training our model we saved our model as a .h5 extension file and imported it on our backend.
+From the frontend when we upload a files of different formats explained later on which we would like to predict , our backend first cleans up our file to remove all the artifacts and the bad channels from the raw EEG and converts it into a dataframe which contains the time series data , which is further converted to frequency band data by applying fft .
+The spacial images are formed which are in turn fed into our model and the prediction is made using the model which would then be displayed on the screen.